laufergall/movies-knowledgegraph/README.md

 Data will be written to the file specified with the `-o` parameter.
 Data will also be written to the MongoDB database, unless the file `pipelines.py` is adapted.

+# Scrapy deployment

+We present two alternatives: 1) deploy to the Scrapy Cloud, or 2) deploy to AWS

-## scrapy deployment
+## Scrapy Cloud

 To deploy to the [Scrapy Cloud](https://scrapinghub.com/scrapy-cloud):

 1. Sign up to [Scrapy Cloud](https://app.scrapinghub.com/).
-There is a free plan.
+There is a [free plan](https://scrapinghub.com/scrapy-cloud#pricing) (but scraping jobs cannot be scheduled).
 2. Create a new project
 3. cd to `movies-knowledgegraph/scrapy`
 4. Deploy by `pip install shub`, `shub login`, `shub deploy <PROJECT_ID>`